 1943 The unlikely collaboration of Kurt Weill, Ogden Nash, and S. J. Perelman results in a hit musical, One Touch of Venus, about a man who brings a statue of the Roman goddess of love to life.
 Mary Martin plays Venus in her first starring role.

 1948 Love Life opens at the 46th Street Theatre.
 Billed as "A Vaudeville," it contains sketches about love stretching from the 18th century to the present.
 A lot of talent is involved with music by Kurt Weill, lyrics by Alan Jay Lerner, directed by Elia Kazan, choreography by Michael Kidd, and stars Nanette Fabray and Ray Middleton.

 1975 Kevin Kline and Patti LuPone, both members of the first graduating class of the drama department at the Juilliard School, star in The Acting Company's production of The Robber Bridegroom at the Harkness Theatre.
 The musical is based on the 1942 novella of the same name by Eudora Welty.
 It transfers to Broadway at the Biltmore Theatre in 1976.

 1982 The Winter Garden Theatre hosts the opening of what will become one of the most successful musicals in the history of Broadway, Cats.
 Andrew Lloyd Webber's rendition of the T.S.
-Eliot collection of poems, "Old Possum's Book of Practical Cats," boasts advance sales of $6.2 million before it even opens.
-The show has sound and special effects galore, no dialogue, and a diva in the making, Betty Buckley, singing its most memorable tune, "Memory."
-Cats will win seven Tony awards and play in more than 250 cities around the world.
-By the time it closes on Sept.
-10, 2000, Cats will have played 7485 performances, far outpacing previous long-run champ, A Chorus Line.
+Eliot collection of poems, Old Possum's Book of Practical Cats, boasts advance sales of $6.2 million before it even opens.
+The show has sound and special effects galore, no dialogue, and a star in the making, Betty Buckley, singing its most memorable tune, "Memory."
+Cats wins seven Tony Awards and plays in more than 250 cities around the world.
+By the time it closes September 10, 2000, the production has played 7,485 performances.